ig-animesh/Micro-IIT-Internship/README.md

 - JavaScript (ES6+)

 Deployment
-This portfolio website is deployed on (link unavailable).
+This portfolio website is deployed on vercel https://micro-iit-internship.vercel.app/ .